romanyn36/DNA-searching-algorithms-pyqt6/README.md

 ```
 ## :checkered_flag: Starting ##
-first create new environment or work in existing one if requirments satsfied
+first create new environment or work in existing one if requirments satisfied
 ```bash
 # Clone this project
 $ git colne https://github.com/romanyn36/DNA-searching-algorithms-pyqt6.git